 Enrolment deadline/Cancellation policy

 Each workshop will close regular registration two weeks prior to the workshop.
 Late registrations may be accepted depending on the setting.
-Cancellations before the regular registration deadline will occur a $100 cancellation fee.
+Cancellations before the regular registration deadline will incur a $100 cancellation fee.
 No refunds will be given after the registration deadline, but registrations are transferable.

 Professional Development Points/Hours

 This training workshop of an evidence-based intervention should satisfy 15 hours of yearly ongoing professional development for a variety of professions.
 You will receive a certificate documenting your participation and completion.
-This training has been recognised by the Australian Counselling Association and counsellors registered with ACA will receive 30 OPD points.